RenCap may face closure amidst an eleventh-hour MBO bid

 Legend has it that Jennings lost the keys to the business after a showdown meeting with Prokhorov and Suleiman Kerimov, another tycoon who had substantial funds on account at Rencap.
 Jennings requested more funds to cover the firm's losses and the tycoons turned on him, demanding he hand over his 50% stake plus one share.

 Rencap sources say Jennings, then 52, faked a heart attack to escape.
-An ambulance arrived and the driver was handsomely paid to divert to Sheremetyevo airport so Jennings could escape to London.
+An ambulance arrived and the driver was handsomely paid to divert to Sheremetyevo Airport so Jennings could escape to London.
 He hasn't been back since.

 Neither Prokhorov, Kerimov nor Jennings have ever spoken about what went down.
 Jennings eventually signed the papers, surrendering control of the investment bank and the consumer lender RenCredit to Prokhorov while retaining ownership of the group's African assets.